Yajo/docker-hugo/README.md

-# docker-hugo
-Hugo Docker image
+# Hugo Extended

+This is [Hugo](https://gohugo.io), with extended dependencies.

+It should work fine with most themes.